Health & Well-being

 First, let's talk about you

 When you have an anxious teen, it can be so tempting to play the blame game.
 This must be my fault.
 You may also be really struggling with your own anxiety about your teen’s anxiety.
 I really hope you can hear me on this point – it’s absolutely possible to have been a good enough parent and still have a teen who is anxious.
 Your teen's anxiety is not about you.
 However, to best support our teens, we must understand the importance of managing our own anxiety first.
 Before we can lend our calm to our teen, we need to collect up some calm for ourselves.
 Find people who you trust to talk through your situation.
-Counsellors, family coaches and good friends who have journeyed life with you are a great start.
+Counsellors, parent coaches and good friends who have journeyed life with you are a great start.

 Anxiety shouldn’t be a taboo topic – talking about it (to the right people) really helps.
 And as role models, we’re showing our kids how to manage their own big feelings by the way we manage our own.
 So, we shouldn’t stay quiet and stuff all our anxious feelings under the mat.
 Being honest about our own struggles helps us show empathy to our kids when they’re struggling.
 And it lets them know they’re not alone – it’s a huge relief to realise you’re not the only one!